Gauntlgrym: Plot summary

 Herzgo Alegni is in the city of Neverwinter working with the Netherese and opposing the Ashmadai.
 Upset that the city lord will not rename a bridge after him, he recalls his chief assassin Barrabus the Gray from his home in Memnon.
 Barrabus is described as a dark-haired, dark-eyed, slight but muscular man.
 Although it is never mentioned, he bears a striking resemblance to Drizzt's former arch-rival Artemis Entreri.
 Barrabus is armed with a main-gauche and a magic knife.
 The knife can hold and deliver poison with deadly accuracy.
 He then instructs Barrabus to convince the lord of the city to change the bridge's name.
 When Barrabus shows disdain towards Herzgo, the assassin is punished by means of a magical tuning fork on the sword that Herzgo carries.
 The sword is called Claw and has a blood-red blade.
 The magic attack causes Barrabus much pain.
 Barrabus is successful in getting the name of the bridge changed.

 Dahlia and Dor'crae arrive in Luskan and enter the Illusk (undead section of Luskan).
 While there, they meet the unstable lich Valindra Shadowmantle.
 She informs them that the magical disturbances Dahlia has been sent to investigate come from Gauntlgrym.
 Dor'crae is sent to investigate and returns with news of Gauntlgrym's location.
 Dahlia realizes that she will need a Delzoun dwarf to access the dwarf kingdom and seeks out Athrogate and his drow friend Jarlaxle and convinces them to accompany her.
 Herzgo is at odds with the Red Wizards and the Ashmadai, and when he learns of their agents in Luskan he tells Barrabus to go investigate.

 Dahlia, Dor'crae, Athrogate, Jarlaxle, and Valindra all head towards Gauntlgrym using the tunnels.
 They find the place and are able to enter because of Athrogate's heritage as a Delzoun.
 They encounter dwarf ghosts while there.
 Their goal is the Forge of Gauntlgrym at the center of the city, reputed to have crafted the finest items in its day.
 Dor'crae uses a magical device that allows Sylora Salm to follow them from afar.
 The party is attacked along the way by dire corbies.
-While engaged with the bird men, Sylora arrives with some henchmen and proceeds to attack the party as well.
+While engaged with these black bird-men, Sylora arrives with some henchmen and proceeds to attack the party as well.
 Athrogate is forced to the forge and, under the hypnotic powers of Dor'crae and Sylora, is coerced into believing that the Gauntlgrym ghosts want him to throw the lever that will activate the forge.
 When this happens a fire primordial (ancient being of almost godlike power) is released.